Great Gatsby makes an appearance at a British royal wedding

-WINDSOR, England (Reuters) - Jay Gatsby, the tragic hero of F. Scott Fitzgerald’s most famous work, made an appearance at the wedding of Queen Elizabeth’s granddaughter Princess Eugenie on Friday.
+WINDSOR, England, Oct 12 (Reuters) - Jay Gatsby, the tragic hero of F. Scott Fitzgerald’s most famous work, made an appearance at the wedding of Queen Elizabeth’s granddaughter Princess Eugenie on Friday.

 After Eugenie and wine merchant Jack Brooksbank were wed at Windsor Castle, her sister read a passage from the novel about the characteristic smile of Gatsby, a rich man famed for throwing lavish parties for the 1920s New York glitterati.